korlenok42/Pycnometer/README.md

 Function: <br>
 - 7-segment display control
-- read a encoder data
+- read an encoder data
 - control on/off mode on a motor.

 Time: <br>